The Founder’s Journey:

 • Who needed what, when, and at what cost to everyone else?

-• What contingencies had to be in place for the next unexpected crisis?
+• What resources had to be in place for the next unexpected crisis?

 Every decision was a domino effect.
-I had to make "recommendations" on who got what, often without being able to explain why to those affected.
+I had to make "recommendations" on who got what, in which area, and when, often without being able to provide an explanation to those affected.
 Planning for contingencies, like a refugee crisis, became second nature.

 I was both the most sought-after and the least-liked person on base.
-I could make things happen, but that also meant telling people "no"—often without being able to give them the details they wanted.
+I could make seemingly impossible things happen, but every “yes” meant someone else heard “no,” or often, “you’re getting consolidated.”
+Every unforeseen contingency could snowball into mission failure.

-I navigated strained relationships, brokered deals that benefited multiple parties, and pulled together solutions that had second and third-order effects for people who didn’t even realize they were benefiting.
+I navigated strained relationships, brokered deals that benefited multiple parties, and pulled together solutions that had second and third-order effects for whole units who would never know they were benefiting.

 Outwardly, I excelled.